rtan265/rtan265/README.md

 </p>

 ## Recent Projects
+### SocialMediaBlocker
+A [Chrome extension]() (soon!) that blocks social media websites (think facebook, instagram, linkedin) during work hours (7am - 7pm) due to me being so fidgety and checking them every so often.
+Currently waiting on Google to review my extension application so I can offer it to other people to use.
+Also allows users to add their own goal links, so they can focus on completing their goals if they do open up said social media websites.

 ### UpSkill
 [UpSkill](https://github.com/rtan265/upskill) is a platform that offers live online lessons that are local with the added opportunity to network, aimed at those who have been made redundant as a result of quarantine and isolation.
 Our aim is to upskill, reskill and retool learners to help them re-enter the job market.